MultiQC/MultiQC/docs/usage/downstream.md

+---
+title: Downstream analysis
+description: How to use MultiQC raw data outputs
+order: 7
+---

 # Downstream analysis

 Whilst MultiQC is typically used as a final reporting step in an analysis, it can also be used as an intermediate in your analysis.